 - The stocks of ‘S Group’ fall under the BSE’s Indonext segment.

-- The BSE Indonext comprises small and medium companies that are listed in the regional Stock Exchange.
+- The BSE Indonext comprises small and medium companies that have a listing in the regional Stock Exchange.

 - Apart from the small size of the company, the other risk that comes with investing in them is low liquidity.

-4. TS Group – it is a mix of T & S groups
+TS group stocks – it is a mix of T & S groups

 - TS group is the combination of T & S group of shares.